zenglenn42/utbc2019-hw-13-doppelganger/README.md

     </form>
 ```

 Normally, this prevents the user from submitting incomplete forms to the server.
 However my initial implementation defeats this desired behavior because I naively hook into the "click" event for the submit button (to bypass non-Ajaxy form processing with ACTION="```<surver-route>```").
-That's enough to fool the DOM into thinking I'm going rogue and will take on all validation tasks with my custom submit handler.
+Sadly, that fools the DOM into thinking I'm going rogue and will take on /all/ validation tasks with my custom submit handler.

 The trick to get Ajax posting AND non-empty field validation by the browser is to: